alexheretic/posts/content/posts/2022-02-09-ab-av1/index.md

 ## Further reading: av1an
 You should also be aware of the more ambitious project [av1an](https://github.com/master-of-zen/Av1an), it's also a rust CLI wrapper that controls child processes.
 It also supports encoding to a "target-quality" VMAF score.

 However, I found it's VMAF analysis to be too slow for my patience, hence my investigation into sample encoding & VMAF.
-I also find svt-av1 to do good enough threading on it's own, so don't benefit too much from the chunk-based concurrent encoding av1an provides _(though libaom & other encoders are perhaps a different story)_.
+I also find svt-av1 to do good enough threading on its own, so don't benefit too much from the chunk-based concurrent encoding av1an provides _(though libaom & other encoders are perhaps a different story)_.